FarronF/limerick-council-meetings/meetings/2018/11/26-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 15th November 2018.md

 2018, the Council made its decision on the rate of Local Property Tax (LPT).
 There were two

 further Corporate Policy Group meetings held on 15th October and 12th November.
+Also, the
+---
-Also, the--- 2
+2

 draft budgetary plan was approved by each of the Municipal Districts and Metropolitan